Know your VMS requirements

 only until the completion of the current trip.

 It is your responsibility to ensure that your VMS is working at all times.
 However, AFMA may contact you when a unit is not reporting, and will advise you if manual reporting is permissible.
-If you want to make an application directly you must contact AFMA during business hours either by phone 02 6225 5542) or email VMSreporting [at] afma.gov.au.
+If you want to make an application directly you must contact AFMA during business hours either by phone 02 6225 5542) or email VMSreporting@afma.gov.au.

 For more information on manual reporting requirements refer to the Manual Reporting Fact Sheet.

-For more information on your VMS requirements, view the Vessel Monitoring Systems Requirements page on the AFMA website or contact the Vessel Monitoring team at ausvms [at] afma.gov.au or call 02 6225 5555 and follow the prompts.
+For more information on your VMS requirements, view the Vessel Monitoring Systems Requirements page on the AFMA website or contact the Vessel Monitoring team at firstname.lastname@example.org or call 02 6225 5555 and follow the prompts.